 - 2. Performance Reporting Not Applicable

 - 3. Special Reporting Not Applicable

-- 4. Section 1512 ARRA Reporting Applicable

-- 5. Subaward Reporting under the Transparency Act Applicable to non-ARRA funds
+- 4. Subaward Reporting under the Transparency Act Applicable

 Revenue Diversion

 Compliance Requirement - The basic requirement for use of airport revenues is that all revenues generated by a public airport must be expended for the capital or operating costs of the airport, the local airport system, or other local facilities which are owned or operated by the owner or operator of the airport and are directly and substantially related to the actual air transportation of passengers or property.
 The limitation on the use of revenue generated by the airport shall not apply if the governing statutes controlling the owner's or operator's financing, that was in effect before September 3, 1982, provided for the use of any revenue from the airport to support not only the airport but also the airport owner's or operator's general debt obligations or other facilities (49 USC 47107(b)).